 My research confirmed my gut instinct to go ahead with an awake craniotomy as this offered the best possible and, for by being brave for four or five hours of the operation, I would gain in the long-term.
 Who knows how many months or years it might add to my life expectancy – it was a no brainer (no pun intended).

 Because our children were just six and five when Gill first went through treatment we didn’t tell them about what she was going through.
 That was a big decision but, looking back, I’m glad we did it.
-We also made the decided we would tell them everything when they were older and that time came last year as Gill had been doing so well.
+We also made the decision we would tell them everything when they were older and that time came last year as Gill had been doing so well.
 Thank God we did and they coped with the news extremely well and they even admitted that they had begun to piece some of this together themselves.

-When we then told a few weeks ago that I also had a brain tumour they coped with this very well because, after all, as far as they were concerned Mum was doing so well so why shouldn’t Dad?
+When we them told a few weeks ago that I also had a brain tumour they coped with this very well because, after all, as far as they were concerned Mum was doing so well so why shouldn’t Dad?
 This time, we were right up front with James, 17, and Charlotte, 16.
-I asked them both to be strong for me and their Mum over the next few weeks and I’m pleased to say they all really stepped up to the mark for me even though they must have been struggling at times which really did help me stay on point!
+I asked them both to be strong for me and their mum over the next few weeks and I’m pleased to say they all really stepped up to the mark for me even though they must have been struggling at times which really did help me stay on point!

 In the run up to my operation I prepared myself as much as I could by researching online and even watching YouTube videos of patients undergoing the same procedure.
 The analogy that I like to use is that it’s like watching a horror movie: the first time, it seems terrifying because you have no idea what will happen next, but watching it over and over again and again there are no more surprises.
 This helped me to prepare for the surgery ahead and what to expect on the day.